Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Jointly Constrained GNEPs

 a jointly constrained instance with $X^\conv$ as its joint restriction set. \end{theorem} \begin{proof} We start with the only if direction.
 Let $I^\conv$ be a jointly constrained instance w.r.t.~any restriction set $X^\conv$ as described above.
-Furthermore, let the cost functions of $I^\conv$ fulfill the requirements (Definition~\ref{def: conv}.\ref{enu: c2}.) for $I^\conv$ to belong to $\mathcal{I}^\conv$.
-We want to prove that $I^\conv \in \mathcal{I}^\conv$.
+Furthermore, let the cost functions of $I^\conv$ fulfill the requirements (Definition~\ref{def: conv}.\ref{enu: c2}.) for $I^\conv$ to belong to $\mathcal{I}^\conv$. { Such cost functions exist due to $\mathcal{I}^\conv(I) \neq \emptyset$. } We want to prove that $I^\conv \in \mathcal{I}^\conv$.
 Thus, we have to show that the condition of Definition~\ref{def: conv}.\ref{enu: c1}.~for arbitrary $i \in N$ and $ x_{-i} \in \dom X_i$ is fulfilled, that is: